• お電話のお問い合わせ

 Let’s quickly address whether you can cancel after applying for a rental.

-In most cases, you can cancel until you sign and seal the contract.
+In most cases, you can cancel until you sign the contract.
 A rental contract requires an "Explanation of Important Matters" by a qualified real estate agent.
 While a lease agreement can be verbally binding (consensual contract), real estate agents are required to explain important details to the tenant before finalizing the contract.
 Therefore, not all requirements for contract formation are met at this stage.

 (2) Is There a Cancellation Fee?
 Will the Application Fee be Refunded?